cvxgrp/simulator/README.md

 ```

 Note that we update the position at time 'now' using a series of actual stocks rather than weights or cashpositions.

+### Analyse results

+The loop above is filling up the desired positions
 Future versions of this package may support such conventions, too.